Text Books and Materials

 We welcome the comments and suggestions made on these feedback forms.
 However, sometimes things go wrong or problems occur that can and should be resolved or dealt with straight away if we know about them.
 Please, therefore, feel free to bring comment, ideas or suggestions to our attention at any time during your learning at SFX.
 We are committed to providing a high standard of learning in appropriate accommodation but can only achieve this with your honest help.

-Free parking is available in the St Francis Xavier College car park during evening classes ONLY.
+Free parking is available in the St Francis Xavier College car park during night school evening classes ONLY.
 We regret there are no facilities during the daytime.

 Parking is at your own risk.